Unapproved share option schemes

 • and

-• the amount you pay when you exercise the option.
+• the amount you pay when you are granted the option.

 You will pay Income Tax, Universal Social Charge (USC) and Pay Related Social Insurance (PRSI) on the amount of the difference.
 Your employer will make the necessary deductions through payroll and pay the tax directly to the Collector-General.